 This is not a good approach and it will definitely break your custody case.
 If you accuse your former spouse, the court may think you are not a stable person to raise your children.
-Also, if your former spouse accuses you and the court finds out the allegations are true, you may not get custody unless you hire an experienced Lauderdale child custody attorney to prove otherwise.
+Also, if your former spouse accuses you and the court finds out the allegations are true, you may not get custody unless you hire an experienced Fort Lauderdale child custody lawyer to prove otherwise.

 A history of drug abuse can also break your custody case.
 Most cases of child abuse involve substance abuse.
 Whether you smoke or do drugs, you might not be granted custody if the court finds out.
 Even if you are no longer doing drugs, make sure you take down any questionable photos from social media.

-It is important you learn about the things that keep you from gaining custody of your children and contact a family law attorney in Fort Lauderdale familiar with this area of law.
+It is important you learn about the things that keep you from gaining custody of your children and contact a family lawyer in Fort Lauderdale familiar with this area of law.
 Sometimes evidence can make or break your case.
-We can help you demonstrate the judge that you are a responsible parent, involved in raising your children, therefore you should have the same custody rights as your former spouse.
+We can help you demonstrate to the judge that you are a responsible parent, involved in raising your children, therefore you should have the same custody rights as your former spouse.